 - the levels of follicle-stimulating hormone (FSH), which goes up, and estrogen, which decreases, during menopause

-- the levels of thyroid-stimulating hormone (TSH) because an underactive thyroid can cause similar symptoms to that of the menopause.
+- the levels of thyroid-stimulating hormone (TSH) because an underactive thyroid can cause similar symptoms to that of menopause

-Are there any ways to treat the menopause?
+Are there any ways to manage the symptoms of menopause?

 Management of menopause-related symptoms

-If the symptoms you get before, during, or after the menopause interfere with your daily life, your GP may recommend certain things like:
+If the symptoms you get before, during, or after menopause interfere with your daily life, your healthcare professional may recommend certain things like:

 - Hormone replacement therapy (HRT).
 This type of therapy comes in the form of tablets, skin patches, gels, or implants.
-HRT helps with the symptoms of the menopause as it replaces the estrogen that’s no longer produced by the body.
-There are numerous benefits to HRT—for example, it can help prevent osteoporosis—so talk to your doctor about the risks and benefits of HRT, and how it could help you.
+HRT helps with the symptoms of menopause as it replaces the estrogen that’s no longer produced by the body.
+There are numerous benefits to HRT—for example, it can help prevent osteoporosis—so talk to your healthcare professional about the risks and benefits of HRT, and how it could help you

 - Cognitive behavioural therapy (CBT).
-This can help deal with any mood changes or increased anxiety associated with the menopause.
+This can help deal with any mood changes or increased anxiety associated with menopause

-In some cases, your GP may refer you to a specialist if you cannot take HRT or your symptoms do not improve.
+In some cases, your healthcare professional may refer you to a specialist if you cannot take HRT or your symptoms do not improve.

 There are a few lifestyle changes you can make that may help some of the symptoms improve:

-- Get some sunlight.
-Sunlight triggers the production of Vitamin D, which can also help keep bones strong.
-Your doctor may also recommend you take a Vitamin D supplement to ensure you get enough.
+- Get some sunlight - sunlight triggers the production of Vitamin D, which can also help keep bones strong.
+Your healthcare professional may also recommend you take a Vitamin D supplement to ensure you get enough

 Natural remedies for menopause